 World 4's castle, a Honeypot Trap, uses a different set of sprites than the rest of the hack, with many of the enemies being replaced by bees—specifically, all of the ghost-type enemies like Eeries and Boos.
 The latter are therefore Boo Bees.

 Unique Enemy: In the original ASMT, the Worms' Cave is the only level in the game that has Blarggs other than the credits.
-And in one of the strangest examples of this trope, multiple enemies in ASMT are only used in the credits sequence, due to lack of coordination between level designers, including Yellow Submarines.
+And since the Worms' Cave's gimmick is that all of the regular sprites are replaced with worm sprites, this means that the Blarggs' normal replacement for the game, the Yellow Submarine, only appears in the credits sequence.

 Unusual User Interface: USS Suboptimal in ASMBXT, which you control by guiding a Parakoopa with the chasing AI to where you want to go.